 While I was taking that in, Simon and the other guy came into view.
 The latter was a tall, heavy-set guy with bulging muscles, a leather vest, and copious tattoos along his exposed arms.
 He looked like a biker.

 “It’s bullshit, man,” the guy was complaining as he stopped walking to look to my brother.
 “Why am I even talking to some punk bitch like you anyway?”
-He made a dismissive snorting sound, reaching up to catch him the shoulder.
+He made a dismissive snorting sound, reaching up to catch him on the shoulder.
 “Spoiled fucking rich kid.
 You ever even been in a fight, huh?
 You ain’t Touched, that’s for sure.”

 I saw my brother stiffen a bit at that.
 He went completely still, then pushed the man’s hand off his arm, voice turning a bit cold.
 “Tell you what.
 Hit me.”